aroario2003/cram/README.md

 $ ./main -t <table-name> -gui
 ```

+## A Word About Simplicity

+We are aware that our solution is simple at its core.
+However, this fact comes with an advantage, our solution is extremely versatile.
+For example, you could make web scraper which searches for specific vulnerabilities with certain criteria and put them into a database and use our solution to investigate them further.
+You could integrate our solution with an AI model and train it on the results from our solution, therefore allowing it to analyze vulnerabilities for a given system at the same level, possibly with more detailed explanations as to why the score is the way it is.
+Therefore, although it is simple, the possiblities of what can be done with it are endless.

 ## Credits

 - Alfrickr - Created the database and worked on developing GUI
 - Bluelightspirit - Contributed ideas for CLI and helped with testing on windows
+- aroario2003 - Main architect and wrote the CLI and some of the GUI